 Total Quality Management (TQM) is a comprehensive quality management method that focuses on improving product and service quality throughout the whole manufacturing and business process.

-TQM encompasses activities and tools for quality assurance: from setting quality objectives to evaluating product quality, and from developing processes to trained staff programs.
+TQM encompasses activities and tools for quality assurance: from setting quality operational excellence objectives to evaluating product quality, and from developing processes to training staff programs.

 #7 – How To Implement Operational Excellence?